Home

 An up-to-date file of all agencies affording services to children shall be kept and made available to staff members.
 These agencies would include referral agencies, guidance centers, resource centers, public school services for learning disabilities, speech therapy and other special needs children, child advocacy groups, medical and mental health clinics.

-When a parent approaches a staff member requesting information about social service agencies available to parents and children the teacher will confer with the director and the name, address and phone number of the appropriate agency or agencies will be given to the parents.
+When a parent approaches a staff member requesting information about social service agencies available to parents and children, the teacher will confer with the director and the name, address and phone number of the appropriate agency or agencies will be given to the parents.
 If requested the school will provide whatever information deemed helpful to the agency in working with the family and its problems.
 All staff members will consider all such requests for aid confidential.

 Listed below are the names and numbers of the Special Education Offices as well as child care services.
 All other information will be obtained the staff when requested.